Customize Shapes in Presentations with Python

-• move the square’s corner in or out
+• move a square’s corner inward or outward,

-• specify the curvature for a corner or point
+• adjust the curvature of a corner or point,

 Shape Editing Tips

-Before you start editing PowerPoint shapes through edit points, you might want to consider these points about shapes:
+Before you start editing PowerPoint shapes using Edit Points, consider these notes about shapes:

-• A shape (or its path) can either be closed or open.
+• A shape (or its path) can be closed or open.

-• When a shape is closed, it lacks a start or end point.
-When a shape is open, it has a beginning and end.
+• A closed shape has no start or end point; an open shape has a beginning and an end.

-• A line is either straight or curved.
-Anchor points determine the nature of the line.
+• A segment is either straight or curved; anchor points determine the segment’s nature.

-• A corner point is a point where 2 straight lines join at an angle.
+• A corner point is where two straight segments meet at an angle.

-• A smooth point is a point where 2 handles exist in a straight line and the line’s segments join in a smooth curve.
-In this case, all handles are separated from the anchor point by an equal distance.
+• A smooth point has two handles that are collinear, and the adjoining segments form a smooth curve.
+In this case, both handles are the same distance from the anchor point.

-• A straight point is a point where 2 handles exist in a straight line and that line’s line segments joins in a smooth curve.
-In this case, the handles don’t have to be separated from the anchor point by an equal distance.
+• A straight point also has two collinear handles, and the adjoining segments form a smooth curve.
+In this case, the handles do not have to be the same distance from the anchor point.

-• By moving or editing anchor points (which changes the angle of lines), you can change the way a shape looks.
+• By moving or editing anchor points (thereby changing segment angles), you can change the shape’s appearance.

-To edit PowerPoint shapes through edit points, Aspose.Slides provides the GeometryPath class and IGeometryPath interface.
+To edit PowerPoint shapes, Aspose.Slides provides the GeometryPath class.

 Simple Editing Operations